Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\item In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} again produced higher quality solutions than all benchmark methods in $3$ out of $8$ of the tested parameter configurations where $k \leq 15$ (see Table \ref{tbl_lrml4:K_error}).
-Fast-Impute produced solutions achieving the lowest error in the other $5$ parameter configurations.
+\item {In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} produced higher quality solutions than all benchmark methods in $2$ out of $8$ of the tested parameter configurations where $k \leq 10$ (see Table \ref{tbl_lrml4:K_error}).
+Fast-Impute-Side produced solutions achieving the lowest error in the other $6$ parameter configurations.}

-\item The fitted rank of the solutions returned by Algorithm \ref{alg:ADMM}, ScaledGD and Fast-Impute always matched the specified target rank, but the solutions returned by Soft-Impute and Iterative-SVD were always of full rank despite the fact that these methods were provided with the target rank explicitly.
+\item {The fitted rank of the solutions returned by Algorithm \ref{alg:ADMM}, ScaledGD, Fast-Impute and Fast-Impute-Side always matched the specified target rank, but the solutions returned by Soft-Impute and Iterative-SVD were always of full rank despite the fact that these methods were provided with the target rank explicitly.}

-\item The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
+\item {The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
 Table \ref{tbl_lrml4:K_time} illustrates that ScaledGD was the fastest performing method, however its solutions were of the lowest quality.
-The runtime of Algorithm \ref{alg:ADMM} is most competitive with Soft-Impute and Iterative-SVD for small values of $k$.
-Though Fast-Impute is the best performing method in terms of objective in $3$ out of $8$ configurations and the best in terms of $\ell_2$ error in $5$ out of $8$ configurations, it takes on average $3$ times as long as Algorithm \ref{alg:ADMM} to execute.
+The runtime of Algorithm \ref{alg:ADMM} is most competitive with Fast-Impute-Side, Soft-Impute and Iterative-SVD for small values of $k$.}

 \item Figure \ref{fig_lrml4:synthetic_K_timing} illustrates that the computation of the solution for \eqref{opt_lrml4:U_prob} is the computational bottleneck in the execution of Algorithm \ref{alg:ADMM} in this set of experiments, followed next by the computation of the solution to \eqref{opt_lrml4:V_prob} and \eqref{opt_lrml4:Z_prob}. \end{enumerate}